You’ve probably heard stories from people who say they can’t eat wheat in the U.S. but can eat it in Europe.

 Celiac Rates in the U.S. vs. Europe

-The truth is the number of people affected by celiac disease in the U.S. and Europe is similar.
-One 2018 study reported that while the global prevalence of celiac disease is 1.4 percent, the prevalence of celiac disease is higher in Europe (0.8 percent) vs. 0.5 percent in North America.
+Truth be told, the number of people affected by celiac disease in the U.S. and Europe is similar.
+One 2018 study even found the prevalence of celiac disease to be higher in Europe (0.8 percent) vs. North America (0.5 percent).

 Has Wheat Changed Over Time?

-The worldwide incidence of celiac disease has been growing by 7.5 percent per year.
-And while many people blame changes in wheat for this phenomenon, the truth may not be that simple.
+The worldwide incidence of celiac disease is actively growing by 7.5 percent each year.
+And while many people blame changes in wheat for this phenomenon, the truth may not align with this simple explanation.

-Dr. William Davis, the author of the bestselling book Wheat Belly, says wheat has changed over time through hybridization to help farmers get better grain yields.
+Dr. William Davis, the author of the bestselling book Wheat Belly, says wheat has changed over time through hybridization (not genetic modification) to help farmers get better grain yields.

-He says farmers mated wheat with other grasses and, in some cases, the results were “crude, imprecise, and unpredictable,” and potentially worse than genetic modification.
+He says farmers have mated wheat with other grasses over time, and, in some cases, the results were “crude, imprecise, and unpredictable,” and potentially worse than genetic modification.

 One of the crucial changes, he says, is that hybridization created new forms of the protein gliadin (not gluten), which binds to the opiate receptors of the brain and stimulates the appetite.
 He says this causes a person to eat more wheat.

-While he says, “Wheat is the most destructive thing you could put on your plate,” he does not say it contains more gluten, nor that it has led to more gluten disorders.
-He says that modern wheat contains more gliadin than ancient wheat, making people want to eat more wheat.
+While he says, “Wheat is the most destructive thing you could put on your plate,” he does not say it because wheat contains more gluten.
+He says it because, he notes, gliadin is what causes people to want to eat more wheat!

 Dr. Davis’s theory has been tested in a small study of 20 IBS patients.
 Researchers found that patients fed ancient wheat experienced a “significant decrease” in the severity of IBS symptoms, including abdominal pain, bloating, stool consistency, and fatigue.